tech-hexbit/ImportantRepos/pending.md

 - issue flow
 - send email when the ticket is rasised and recived a reply, etc.
 - OTP (system)
+- System Generated Emails - In the footer of the emails required

 - Saved Data
   - store item imported_product_country_of_origin